-Implantology is sure to continue advancing at a rapid pace.
+The dental implant procedure is expected to continue advancing at a rapid pace.
 Dr. Nazarian’s involvement with some of the leading companies and as an active lecturer and training material provider, assures our patients they will have a list of choices to address just about any imaginable need that can exist for replacing a single tooth, developing a fault-free fixed dental bridge, a custom immediate fixed denture, or stabilizing dentures and prosthetics.

 Questions and Answers

-Implant dentistry and the various surgeries that can accompany it can be quite confusing.
+The dental implant procedure and the other various surgeries that can accompany it can be quite confusing.
 Patients with special circumstances or questions are invited to contact Dr. Nazarian for understanding more about treatment possibilities.

 Dr. Nazarian will be able to determine if you’re a candidate for the dental implant procedure.
 He’ll also be able to help you explore the different types of dental implants that would be the most suitable for your smile.